 How can a permit be purchased Permissions - where can the permit holder park? (see the permit permissions page for more detail) Which groups are eligible to purchase the permit?
-Zones covered by the permit Maximum no. of vehicle registrations on a permit Duration of permit/voucher Limits - number of permits/vouchers per property/household purchase Does "CO 2 Emissions- based charging" apply?
-Business motorcycle permi Online or by post.
+Maximum no. of vehicle registrations on a permit Limits - number of permits/vouchers per property/household purchase Does "CO 2 Emissions- based charging" apply?
+Car sharing permit Online or by post Resident bay, shared use bay, and permit holder bays in both CPZs that the vehicles are registered to.
+The two zones that Two Vehicle details from automated DVLA check or documentary proof.
+Yes Business permit Online or by post.
 Shared use bay, permit holder bay, business bay.
 Businesses located within a PZ area may apply for a business permit.
 Applications will be considered only where it is essential to have parking provision for the efficient operation of business.
-Home business PZ only.
+Using a vehicle to travel between meetings will not be classed as essential.
 Three vehicles can be allocated to one permit (can only be used in one vehicle at any time.)
 All VRMs must be registered in advance and the vehicle that needs to be parked must be selected as the protected vehicle on the permit holder's account.
-(Businesses can obtain a business permit and a Vehicle details from automated DVLA check or documentary proof.
-Self-certification of need.
-Non-domestic bill with the company's status.
-Corporate tax or VAT return.
-Yes.
-Business motorcycle electri parking permit Online or by post.
-Shared use bay, permit holder bay, business bay.
-Businesses located within a PZ area may apply for a business permit.
-Applications will be considered only where it is essential to have parking provision for the efficient operation of business.
-"Electric Roamer permit" holders of an electric parking permit can park across all Hackney controlled parking zones for four hours during 10:00a.m. to 2:00pm. (scheme is not active if match day restrictions are in place).
-Three vehicles can be allocated to one permit (can only be used in one vehicle at any time.)
-All VRMs must be registered in advance and the vehicle that needs to be parked must be selected as the protected vehicle on the permit holder's account. premise.
-(Businesses can obtain a business permit and a Vehicle details from automated DVLA check or documentary proof.
+There are a maximum of five permits per business premise.
+(Businesses can obtain a business motorcycle permit and a business permit) Vehicle details from automated DVLA check or documentary proof.
 Self- certification of need.
 Non-domestic bill with the company's status.
 Corporate tax or VAT return.
 Yes.
-Business permit Online or by post.
-Shared use bay, permit holder bay, business bay.
+Business motorcycle permit Online or by post.
 Businesses located within a PZ area may apply for a business permit.
 Applications will be considered only where it is essential to have parking provision for the efficient operation of business.
-Home business PZ only.
+Using a vehicle to travel between meetings will not be classed as essential.
 Three vehicles can be allocated to one permit (can only be used in one vehicle at any time.)
-All VRMs must be registered in advance and the vehicle that needs to be parked must be selected as the protected vehicle on the permit holder's account. permits per business premise.
-(Businesses can obtain a business motorcycle permit and a business permit) Vehicle details from automated DVLA check or documentary proof.
+All VRMs must be registered in advance and the vehicle that needs to be parked must be selected as the protected vehicle on the permit holder's account. maximum of five permits per business premise.
+(Businesses can obtain a business permit and a business motorcycle permit) Vehicle details from automated DVLA check or documentary proof.
 Self- certification of need.
 Non-domestic bill with the company's status.
 Corporate tax or VAT return.
 Yes.